So you want to plan a trip to Walt Disney World? Well, you’ve come to the right place!

 The Inside the Magic Walt Disney World Crowd Calendar is a calendar that shows the low, moderate, and high crowd levels at the Walt Disney World Resort throughout the year.
-It allows anyone the ability to take a look at the predicted crowd levels at the Disney Parks in order to help determine which time of year to visit.
-While we always say that there’s never a wrong time to take a Disney vacation, often a crowd calendar can help you narrow down your travel dates.
+It allows anyone the ability to take a look at the predicted crowd levels at the Disney Parks to help determine which time of year to visit.
+While we always say that there’s always a right time to take a Disney vacation, often a crowd calendar can help you narrow down your travel dates.

 Our crowd calendar is organized by green, yellow, and red colors: green indicates the lowest crowds, yellow indicates moderate crowds, and red indicates the highest crowds.
-Keep in mind that while we adjust our crowd calendar throughout the year to make our predictions as accurate as possible, there is no crowd calendar that is 100% correct, as they are all meant to be helpful predictions of crowd levels.
+Remember that while we adjust our crowd calendar throughout the year to make our predictions as accurate as possible, no crowd calendar is 100% correct.
+They are all meant to be valuable predictions of crowd levels.

 How can crowds affect your Disney vacation?

-Because a majority of Guests visiting Walt Disney World are not locals or Annual Passholders, but instead are vacationers, the crowdedness of the theme parks can depend highly on the seasonal events and school schedule.
+Because most Guests visiting Walt Disney World are not locals or Annual Passholders but instead are vacationers, the crowdedness of the theme parks can depend highly on the seasonal events and school schedule.

-Visitors who are only able to vacation at Walt Disney World once a year (or perhaps once in a lifetime) often highly prioritize booking the must-do attractions and must-eat restaurants, like Frozen Ever After, Flight of Passage, Be Our Guest Restaurant, and Cinderella’s Royal Table.
-This can make reserving FastPass+ and dining difficult, and it can increase the queues at most of the rides and restaurants in the theme parks.
-Visiting Walt Disney World during busy seasons can add stress to your vacation because you may not be able to accomplish everything you want to.
+Visitors who can only vacation at Walt Disney World once a year (or perhaps once in a lifetime) often highly prioritize booking the must-do attractions and must-eat restaurants, like Frozen Ever After, Flight of Passage, Be Our Guest Restaurant, and Cinderella’s Royal Table.
+When available, this can make reserving FastPass+ and dining difficult, and it can increase the queues at most of the rides and restaurants in the theme parks.
+Visiting Walt Disney World during busy seasons can add stress to your vacation because you may need help to accomplish everything you want to.

-During a low season, Guests will likely find shorter queues (and lower wait times), decreased park hours, and overall less crowded and easier to navigate parks.
-During a busy season, queues and wait times are typically much longer, the parks are more difficult to navigate, the parks are often open longer, there are often more entertainment showtimes available.
-During a moderate season, the theme parks feel somewhat in the middle, and you don’t really know what you could get on any given park day.
+During a low season, Guests will likely find shorter queues (and lower wait times), decreased park hours, and less crowded and easier-to-navigate parks.
+During a busy season, queues and wait times are typically much longer, the parks are more difficult to navigate, the parks are often open longer, and there are often more entertainment showtimes available.
+During a moderate season, the theme parks feel somewhat in the middle, and you don’t know what you could get on any given park day.

-Walt Disney World Resort crowd levels are often dependent upon the school schedule, groups visiting for national competitions (like dance and cheerleading), special events and festivals, and holidays.
+Walt Disney World Resort crowd levels often depend on the school schedule, groups visiting for national competitions (like dance and cheerleading), special events and festivals, and holidays.
 Knowing that the busy seasons lead to less available dining reservations, longer ride wait times, and often difficult-to-navigate theme parks, you may be inclined to research the times of year that attract the lowest crowds at Walt Disney World.

 What to consider when planning a 2021 Walt Disney World vacation?